marianoktm/SECPROG-Unisa/README.md

 To solve this level we have to override the content of `modified` variable.

-Analyzing the source code, we notice the usage of `gets()`.
+From analyzing the source code, we notice the use of `gets()`.
 This function is notoriously insecure, but let's read its `man` entry anyway:

 "Never use gets().
 Because it is impossible to tell without knowing the data in advance how many characters gets() will read, and because gets() will continue to store characters past  the  end of  the  buffer, it is extremely dangerous to use.
 It has been used to break computer security".

-Basically if this function is used, a buffer overflow attack is feasible.
+Basically, if this function is used, then a buffer overflow attack is feasible.

-We have to check if the `buffer` and `modified` variables are in contiguous memory regions.
+We have to check whether the `buffer` and `modified` variables are in contiguous memory regions.

-Actually, we can assume they do because of how the stack works on Linux systems.
+In fact, we can assume they do because of how the stack works on Linux systems.
 Variables are pushed on top of the stack in the declaration order.
 On our program `modified` is declared before `buffer`.

 So if we override 65 bytes starting from the base address of `buffer`, we're overriding `modified`.

 We just have to provide 65 characters to `./stack0`.
-I will use a simple python script to accomplis so because I'm not a subhuman and I will not count 65 character by hand:
+I will use a simple Python script to accomplish this because I'm not a subhuman and I will not count 65 characters by hand:

 ```
 user@protostar:/opt/protostar/bin$ python -c "print('a'*65)" | /opt/protostar/bin/stack0